 The LIKE %…% operator uses the percentage-sign wildcard.
-With that operator phpMyAdmin will look for the string anywhere in the post_content field.
+With that operator phpMyAdmin looks for the string anywhere in the post_content field.
 In our case, it finds just one match:

 Image: we got a match!

-As there is only one match we could manually change the link.
+As there is only one match you can manually change the link.
 However, let’s do a “proper” search and replace anyway.
 To do so, select the Find and replace tab (just below the navigation).
-Here, we can simple enter the string we want to find and the string it should be replaced with:
+Here, you can simple enter the string you want to find and the string it should be replaced with:

 Image: replacing the string ‘http://example.net’ with ‘https://example.net’.

-A nice feature of phpMyAdmin is that it will show you a preview of the changes that are going to be made.
-In our example everything looks correct – phpMyAdmin again found one row and we can see that the change that will be made is exactly the change we want.
-To confirm the changes we can simply click on Replace.
+A nice feature of phpMyAdmin is that it shows you a preview of the changes that are going to be made.
+In our example everything looks correct – phpMyAdmin again found one row and you can see that the change that will be made is exactly the change we want.
+To confirm the changes you can simply click on Replace.